-This lack of repeatability with human labor leads to significant inefficiencies over time, forcing manufacturers to accept a certain amount of lost time and bad product.
-It is human nature to find shortcuts and people get bored doing the same thing over and over.
-There’s no value-added benefit of having people in control of these tasks.
-It leads to reduced quality and need for more labor.
+This lack of repeatability with human labor leads to significant inefficiencies over time, forcing manufacturers to accept a certain amount of lost time and bad products.
+It is human nature to find shortcuts, and people get bored doing the same thing over and over.
+There's no value-added benefit of having people in control of these tasks.
+It leads to reduced quality and the need for more labor.

 Overworked operators also don’t have the time to critically analyze the parts they're creating, which is bad for quality assurance.
 Operators are just moving parts and not really looking at them.